Welcome to the Social Skills Ideas Bank!

 GROWTH MINDSET REINFORCEMENT

-Another way that I reinforce growth mindset concepts is by awarding small positive notes to students when I see them using their growth mindset.
+Another way that I reinforce growth mindset concepts is by awarding small positive notes to students when I see them using growth mindset skills.
 It’s so powerful to see students feel pride about their own EFFORT, in addition to accomplishments and reaching goals.
 Handing them a little note seems to really solidify the idea that effort alone is something to be proud of!
 The positive notes can be handed out in the moment, or at the end of the day during our class meeting.

 This year I discovered an idea that is even more powerful: students can be the ones to hand out the positive notes!
 I copy a lot of positive note templates, and students can choose, color and fill out one of the notes for someone they feel really deserves it.
 Students can be incredibly kind and supportive to their peers when given the tools.
-Often the look on the recipient’s face is just priceless!
+The look on the recipient’s face is often just priceless!

 You can download this copy of my class notes below to try in your classroom!

-End the year by reinforcing Growth Mindset with certificates that focus on things like perseverance, problem solving and patience!
+End the year by reinforcing Growth Mindset with certificates that focus on concepts like perseverance, problem solving and patience!
 Here is the set I use, along with a Memory Book with Growth Mindset writing pages included.

 This Memory Book is bundled with Growth Mindset Certificates for more savings!